 See there are not many heroines in Tamil right now, there are very few heroines.
-So it is hard not to repeat your heroines but if there is a successful film, the producers will always want to repeat the successful combination.
-Since ‘Paiyaa’ is a huge hit, producers will always want to cast successful pair again, like Vijay and Trisha has worked in a lot of films in Tamil and also Suriya and Jyothika.
-Successful combinations cannot be avoided and this is part of the industry where rumours are always there.
+So it is hard not to repeat your heroines but there is a successful film, the producers will always want to repeat the successful combination.
+Since Aawara is a huge hit, producers will always want to cast successful pair again, like Vijay and Trisha has worked in a lot of films in Tamil and also Surya and Jyothika.
+Successful combinations cannot be avoided and this is part of the industry where rumours are always spoken about you.
 I can’t avoid those rumours.
 I am really comfortable acting with Tamannah.
-She’s a good actor and with such people even you improve a lot.
+She’s a good actor and with such people even you will improve a lot.

 If you’re offered a role of a villain in a film that has Suriya as the hero...will you do it?

 It all depends on the script.
-If the villain is equal to the hero, then (laughing) its not a problem It has to be interesting for me to act and I have to like that film.
-If it is a really interesting film like, ‘Face Off’, where John Travolta and Nicholas Cage are two important parts of the film, they are the hero and the villain.
-Those kind of films will be interesting, to see brothers playing opposites.
-It’ll be definitely interesting to me.
+If the villain is equal to the hero, then (laughing) its not a problem, it has to be interesting for me to act and I have to like that film.
+If it is really interesting film, if you see, for example, ‘Face Off’, where John Travolta and Nicholas Cage, they both are two important part of the film, they are the hero and the villain.
+Those kind of films will be interesting, to see brothers playing opposites, definitely interesting to me itself.
 Depends entirely on the film and the script!

 What if you get an offer in Tollywood with negative role?

 I am not very particular in doing negative roles; I am not for negative roles.
-This negative role has to be special and if it is really interesting, I might do it.
-I don’t think, I’ll enjoy being a negative person but if it is a ‘Khalnayak’ kind of role, where the hero himself is the villain, or ‘Paruthiveeran’ type, I think I can do.
+This negative role has to be in a special place, if it is really interesting, I might do it.
+I don’t think, I’ll enjoy being a negative person but if it is a ‘Khalnayak’ kind of role, where the hero itself is the villain, for example ‘Paruthiveeran’ where I had a negative shade in me, am not a proper hero.
+So those kind of films that I think I can do.
 Not a “villain villain” role, I can’t!

 Dubbing on your own in Telugu?

-I’ve already done my dubbing in Telugu.
-(Speaks in Telugu) I dubbed for myself in ‘Paiyaa’ dubbed version ‘Aawara’ and also for the Telugu version of ‘Naan Mahaan Alla’.
-From now I’ll dub on my own in Telugu.
+I’ve already done dubbing in Telugu.
+(Speaking in Telugu) I dubbed for myself in ‘Aawara’ and for the Telugu version of ‘Naan Mahan Alla’ I am dubbing it on my own.
+From now, all Telugu movies, I’ll dub on my own.

 Memorable moment in childhood with Mahesh Babu

-I remember one day at 4 ‘o clock in the morning, my friends Praveen and Mahesh Babu came to my house to get these notes.
-The exam was on the same day but he came asking for the notes (laughs).
-I don’t know how he managed to study after that but I heard he always passed his exams.
-He’s very smart and brilliant at grasping things.
-But I can never forget him waking me at 4’o clock in the morning and asking for notes.
+I remember one day where, 4 ‘o clock in the morning, one of my friends Praveen and Mahesh Babu come to my house to get the notes.
+The exam was on the same day but on the same day morning, he is coming and asking for the notes (laughs) I don’t know how he manages to study after that but I heard he always passed.
+He’s very smart and brilliant at grasping things faster.
+But I can never forget 4’o clock in the morning and waking me up for notes.
 It is quite a memorable thing.

 Directors you’d like to work in Telugu